FrostedTech/Frostycakes729/README.md

 - 👋 Hi, I’m @JonPagliari
 - 👀 I’m interested in learning crypto and nft games.
-- 🌱 I’m currently learning Ivan on Tech blockchain certs.
+- 🌱 I’m currently learning from Dapp University Bootcamp.
-- 💞️ I’m looking to collaborate on intern work on blockchain knowledge and dev work.
-Or break into the crypto industry
+- 💞️ I’m looking to work in the blockchain space.
+Or collaborate with other devs to create projects.
 - 📫 How to reach me jonpagliari@yahoo.com.

 <!---